BBA Human Resource Management Concentration

 |Engaged Citizenship Common Experience (ECCE) - 10 hours 6|

-Students must earn a minimum grade of C- in all foundation courses and cumulative GPA of 2.0 across all foundation courses.
+Students must earn a minimum grade of C- in all foundation courses and a cumulative GPA of 2.0 across all foundation courses.

 Students must earn a minimum of C- in all college core courses (except MGT 488) and a cumulative GPA of at least 2.0 across all college core courses.
 A minimum grade of C (2.0) is required in MGT 488 ( a grade of C- or lower will not be accepted).
 A cumulative GPA of at least 2.0 across all college core courses is also required.

 Prerequisites: All college core courses, and within 12 hours of graduation or during the student's last semester.

 Students must earn a cumulative GPA of at least 2.0 across all courses required for the human resource management concentration.